 Toward this end, Mr. Steinhardt has been a visionary and strategic philanthropic leader in an effort to engage American Jews, particularly those on the margins of community, in the rich and dynamic opportunities within Judaism.
 Mr. Steinhardt co-founded Birthright Israel as an expression of his profound dedication to linking young Jews to Israeli life and culture.
 He has also steered an educational movement bringing modern Hebrew to American Jewish students through immersion programs.

-Through The Steinhardt Foundation for Jewish Life, Mr. Steinhardt purposefully advances Jewish early childhood education programs, Hebrew immersion in Jewish camps and charter schools, weekly Shabbat dinner programs, and more.
+Through The Steinhardt Foundation for Jewish Life, Michael Steinhardt purposefully advances Jewish early childhood education programs, Hebrew immersion in Jewish camps and charter schools, weekly Shabbat dinner programs, and more.
 He chairs the Foundation with his wife Judy.
 They have lived in New York all their lives; they have three children and 13 grandchildren.